 In this article, you’ll learn what a Mobile Outreach Van is, why they’re used, and who they’re right for.

-We’ve sold over 70 Mobile Medical Vans to programs like yours in North America, and we’ve seen first-hand how these vans help programs meet their goals.
+We’ve sold over 70 Mobile Medical Vans to programs like yours in North America and seen first-hand how these vans help programs meet their goals.

 We’ve seen them provide things like naloxone kits (a life-saving drug that can reverse the effects of opioids such as fentanyl, heroin, morphine, and codeine) to communities disproportionately affected by addiction.
 Naloxone kits have reversed thousands of overdoses across America–saving thousands of lives.